 - Preheat the oven to 350°F (180°C).
-Line a baking tray with parchment paper, lightly oil the paper with oil.
+Line a baking tray with parchment paper, and lightly oil the paper with oil.
 Set aside.

 - Before you start, make sure you are using a medium-size banana.
 A medium-sized banana weighs about 118g/4.2 oz unpeeled.

 - In a medium-size mixing bowl, mash the banana into a puree.
-It is ok if there are few lumps
+It is ok if there are a few lumps.

 - Stir in maple syrup, then stir in flour until it forms a wet, sticky cookie dough, similar to banana bread dough.

 - Scoop out dollops of cookie dough on the prepared tray, leaving 1 thumb space between each cookie.
 The cookie won't expand in the oven.

 - Slightly spread the dough with the back of a spoon into a round cookie shape if desired.

 - Bake 12 minutes or until slightly golden on the top.